 - Serve as is, or top with fruit, gluten-free granola, honey, etc.

 - The easier Method.
 After making this yogurt on and off for the past year, I have seen a few different methods of making yogurt, and I have found a new favorite!
 Instead of placing the yogurt on a heating pad to keep it warm, I place the towel-wrapped casserole dish into a slightly warm oven (I turn my oven on to 100° for 5 minutes, and then turn it off) with the oven light on.
 Be sure the towel is not touching the oven light, we do not want to start a fire in your oven.
 Now just leave it for 10-12 hours, and the end result is a beautiful, thick, tangy yogurt that did not require any of your attention.
-I like to microwave the milk about an hour before bedtime.
-It takes about one hour for the mixture to cool down to 110°.
+I like to microwave the milk about an hour before bedtime since it takes about one hour for the mixture to cool down to 110°.
 At that time, I add the rest of the ingredients, wrap it up, put it in the oven and forget about it until the morning.
 This way my oven is always available during the day.
 I do like to refrigerate the yogurt before eating it though, so I do not eat it that morning.
 This is truly, the easiest way to make yogurt, and dare I say, fool proof too.

 - We found that using 2% gave a better texture yogurt than skim milk did.